alphaprime-dev/sqlalchemy-temp/README.unittests.rst

 ======================

 Step one, the **database chosen for tests must be entirely empty**.
-A lot of what SQLAlchemy tests is creating and dropping lots of tables as well as running database introspection to see what is there.
+A lot of what ilikesql tests is creating and dropping lots of tables as well as running database introspection to see what is there.
 If there are pre-existing tables or other objects in the target database already, these will get in the way.
 A failed test run can also be followed by